Plastic Model Kit, Box Condition: Good-

 Plastic Model Kit, Box Condition: Good

-1/700 scale water line ship model that is very finely molded and highly detailed.
+1/700 scale water line model that is very finely molded and highly detailed.
 Never started.
 The parts are still in the internal factory sealed bags and includes decals and instructions.

 Plastic Model Kit, Box Condition: Good